Teaching and Learning

 Throughout the semester, librarians deliver in-person and online workshops on a variety of topics, from citation management systems to conducting graduate-level research.
 Check the schedule to see what is available, or suggest a topic you’d like to see covered.
 Librarians can also develop workshops for specific audiences on demand.

 At the top of all Blackboard pages, there is a library tab that directs students to key resources.
-Your liaison librarian can also be added to your course as a course builder to directly provide support to students or provide links to research guides or specific resources (add a blurb about integration of tutorials)
+Your liaison librarian can also be added to your course as a course builder to directly provide support to students or provide links to research guides or specific resources.

 Librarians can suggest and create video and interactive tutorials for students focused on a variety of research skills.
 These tutorials can be used in flipped-classroom settings, or to simply reinforce course content.